xXleowXx/gitlab-charts/doc/installation/README.md

 Follow the instructions to connect to the Kubernetes cluster of your choice.

+> **Note**: Kubernetes 1.8 or higher is required, due to the usage of certain Kubernetes features.

 * [Google Kubernetes Engine][]
 * [Amazon EKS](../cloud/eks.md)
 * Azure Container Service - Documentation to be added.